“Breakfast is everything. The beginning, the first thing. It is the mouthful that is the commitment to a new day, a continuing life” – A A Gill

 Seabird at The Hoxton, Southwark

 Seabird sits on the 14th floor of The Hoxton hotel in Southwark, the latest addition to The Hoxton’s folio of hip boutique boltholes.
 The rooftop restaurant has been designed by the team behind Williamsburg’s acclaimed Maison Premiere and serves a similarly cool combo of oysters and atmosphere.
-Settle in among piles of plush velvet cushions and wafting palms and enjoy panoramic views over London, with the Thames, the Houses of Parliament, St Paul's and The Shard all in scope.
-The brunch offering spans lavish seafood platters and charcuterie boards, as well as razor-sharp Mediterranean small plates, accented by Portuguese and Spanish flavours.
+Settle in among piles of velvet cushions and wafting palms and enjoy panoramic views over London, with the Thames, the Houses of Parliament, St Paul's and The Shard all in scope.
+The brunch offering spans lavish seafood platters and charcuterie boards, as well as Mediterranean small plates, accented by Portuguese and Spanish flavours.
 There are no less than five Bloody Mary cocktail options, as well as a zesty marmalade-infused Bucks Fizz.
 Dishes are served on Instagram-perfect marble tables, adorned with a chic scallop-shell pattern.